 In this paper I draw on a study (Roeger et al. 2016, Fisheries Research 174: 250-259) of a recent switch from coral reef-associated fish stocks to small pelagic stocks by a Solomon Islands community to pose, and suggest answers to, questions about the importance (potential and realized) of small pelagic fisheries for food security and livelihoods across the Asia-Pacific region.
 I also pose related questions about the relative importance of an understanding of biological oceanography (or to put it simply: nutrient supply) in the productivity of small pelagic fisheries, and the extent to which these scientific questions have been ignored as a result of the dominance of the above-mentioned discourse on reefs and connectivity.

 Finally I interrogate the extent to which small pelagic fisheries are exploited by actors with different levels of economic and political power, across different parts of the Western Pacific and Southeast Asian region.
 Maintaining food security through farming innovations and social networks in rural Papua New Guinea George Nicolas Curry (Curtin University) Gina koczberski (Curtin University) Veronica Bue (University of Technology) Emmanuel Germis (Papua New Guinea Oil Palm Research Association, Dami) Steven Nake (Papua New Guinea Oil Palm Research Association, Dami) Paul Nelson (James Cook University) Farmers in the developing world who are heavily dependent on the natural environment display considerable adaptability and responsiveness to changing economic, ecological and institutional circumstances.
 We examine how migrant farmers in PNG are responding and adapting to land shortages for food gardens.
 The study sites are the oil palm areas of West New Britain Province, PNG, where food production is a key strategy for maintaining food and income security.
 Despite rising land scarcity for food gardens, virtually all smallholder families continue to grow sufficient food for their families, as well as a surplus for local markets.
 The paper outlines the diverse adaptive strategies households have developed to maintain food security, including a shift to more flexible land access arrangements that ‘revive’ and adapt traditional systems of land sharing on communally owned land.
 These strategies are being superimposed on state agricultural leasehold land registered in the names of individual farmers.
 The resilience of the farming system lies not so much in the incremental adaptive changes smallholders have introduced into their farming systems to intensify production, but in the more transformative farming innovations modelled on traditional mechanisms of land rights and social and kinship relationships to facilitate land access.
 We highlight the role of indigenous institutions and cultural values for sustaining household food security.
 Problems with land and problems with water: Logging versus Marine Conservation in Marau Sound, Solomon Islands.
-Anna-Karina Hermkens (Australian National University) This paper elucidates and analyses the tensions between and among Are’are people (descendants from Malaita) and Mbirau people living in Marau Sound in Guadalcanal.
+Anna-Karina Hermkens (Macquarie University) This paper elucidates and analyses the tensions between and among Are’are people (descendants from Malaita) and Mbirau people living in Marau Sound in Guadalcanal.
 These tensions and resulting disputes all revolve around place, around Marau Sound, and who can claim ownership of its marine and land resources.
 Are’are have engaged with Marau Sound as a frontier with possibilities for new socialities, livelihoods, and, recently, developments such as the exploitation of ecotourism lodges and guesthouses, clam and coral mariculture, and aquarium fishery.
 With the development of five Marine Protected Areas in the sound and NGOs regularly visiting the islands, the question of ownership, and in particular, ownership of marine resources, has become a major issue.
 Mbirau feel left out of the various developments and maintain that Are’are should share the revenues from marine exploitation, claiming ancient privileges over the offshore reefs.
 In order to get access to development, Mbirau have agreed for logging to commence in their inland areas, which Are’are strongly disapprove of.
 In short, the Marau case shows par excellence that place and identity are important concepts in material and conceptual contests around globalisation and capitalist resource exploitation.
 Moreover, it shows how local values related to the environment, identity and social relations come under scrutiny due to access and lack of access to resource exploitation.
 Characterizing the Adaptive Capacity of Coastal Communities faced with Changes in Marine Resource Availability and Climate Change: Case Study of Fiji and Solomon Islands Cakacaka Akuila (University of Bremen) Ferse Sebastian Most coastal communities of the Pacific Islands are traditionally highly dependent on marine resources as their main source of animal protein and livelihood.
 This makes them highly vulnerable to any change in the status of these resources.
 We examine the adaptive capacity of coastal communities in Solomon Islands and Fiji faced with changes in marine resource availability and climate change, understood as the individual characteristics of a household or community enabling it to cope, adapt and structurally reorganize itself to reduce threats.
 Household survey data complemented by key informant and focus group interviews were collected from ten communities in Fiji and nine in the Solomon Islands.
 The adaptive capacity of communities was measured using 12 indicators representing physical, natural, financial, human and social assets following the sustainable livelihood framework.
 Adaptive capacity was relatively higher in Solomon Islands than Fiji.
 Individual analysis of the assets underlined differences between communities and households within countries and helped to identify specific strengths and weaknesses.
 Management approaches must consider differences in the strengths and weaknesses of households and communities based on their specific asset portfolios in addressing threats to coastal livelihoods.
 Food Security in Papua New Guinea: an overview Richard Michael ('Mike') Bourke (The Australian National University) Food security in Papua New Guinea is reviewed.
 The definition of food security is followed by a brief summary of the demography.
 For most people, food security has improved greatly over the past 120 years and particularly over the past 50 years.
 Despite this, many people suffer from long-term food insecurity, particularly children, but also women and men, associated with limited access to foods high in protein, fats and oil.
 Long-term shortages of carbohydrate foods are limited.